pmahnke/mahnke-cocktails/recipe/jabberwocky.md

 permalink: "/recipe/jabberwocky.html"
 iconfile: jabberwocky
 stars:
-base_spirits: "Manzanilla Sherry, Gin, Lillet blanc"
+base_spirits: "Manzanilla Sherry, Gin, Lillet Blanc"
 youtube: "tGudsyMDO_g"
 excerpt: |
   This marriage of dry sherry, gin and Lillet from the Savoy Cocktail book is a most refined and nuanced sipper.